Top Tips for Troubleshooting Holiday Lights

 Read on to find out the most common causes of, and the easiest solutions to, problems with Christmas lights.
 Note that for your own safety, before attempting any of these repairs, it’s essential that you check twice to be certain your string lights are unplugged.

 The circuitry of holiday lights is often such that every bulb must be functional for the current to run the full length.
 Just as one rotten apple spoils the basket, a single burnt-out bulb compromises all others on the string.
 Finding the culprit can be a tedious job, so use a multimeter to make quicker work of locating the point at which the current is interrupted.
 Once you’ve identified the busted bulb, simply replace it with a new one to restore your festive display to its bright, shining glory.
+Replacement bulbs are readily available at hardware stores and home centers, as well as via online retailers (view example on Amazon).

 If your lights are flickering, the electrical outlet may not be able to handle the wattage demands of your design.
 Have a look in your breaker box and check the amp capacity for the outlet in question.
 Your maximum wattage is the amp value shown, multiplied by the number of outlet volts.
 If you have, in fact, maxed out the juice on your outlet, then cut back your display—or supplement with solar-powered lights—because they require zero electricity, you can use as many as you like!